JanLahmann/Qoffee-Maker/QoffeeMaker Instructions/QoffeeMakerInstructions.md

    > ![Buttons](QoffeeMaker14.png)
 - The RasQberry has inbuilt LEDs which can be acitvated by pressing the **right** button on top of the enclosure for about 4 seconds.
 The activation takes a short time.
 - The RasQberry can be turned off by pressing the **left** button on the top the enclosure.
+- The menu bar disappears on its own.
+Therefore you have to move to the mouse to the top of the screen to show the bar again.

+---

+# Bug fixing

+- If there are any problems, the first thing to try is a restart of the Raspberry Pi.
+To do this, click on the restart symbol in the menu bar at to top of the screen.
+If the bar is not visible, move your mouse to the top of the screen.
+- If there the coffee machine doesnt make the ordered coffee:
+  - The machine has to in the selection mode (see picture above; you can choose beverages etc.) to be ready for remote control.
+  - Check if the option "Fernstart" is activated in the settings of the coffee machine.
+- If there are any problems regarding the notebook (e.g. not starting, multiple instances open) restart the whole Raspberry Pi.
+-